 One other thing to consider is their communication style: If you want someone who has experience mentoring or working with juniors, or if you want someone who can step into a leadership position should it be needed.

 A smooth onboarding will help both parties

 Training and onboarding is easier with a freelancer.
-They already know the job - they just need to know the product.
-However, it is still necessary.
+They already know the job – they just need to know the product.
 When hiring a freelancer, set some time at the beginning to let them get to know the team, the product, your goals, what challenges you face.
-It might seem redundant to make them part of the team for a short period of time but their experience makes them a great sparring partner and co-worker as they bring in invaluable knowledge (Also - “conversations by the water-cooler” with them are amazing!).
-Ask them for their ideas and input - most times they will be able to find easy solutions to problems or blockers or give you a better view on timelines.
-They have worked in a number of different industries and with a lot of different people and this experience, besides making them adaptable, is a pretty neat bonus.
+It might seem redundant to make them part of the team for a short period of time, but their experience makes them a great sparring partner and co-worker as they bring in invaluable knowledge (Also, “conversations by the water cooler” with them are amazing!).
+Ask them for their ideas and input.
+Most of the time they will be able to find easy solutions to problems or blockers or give you a better view on timelines.
+They have worked in a number of different industries and with a lot of different people, and this experience, besides making them adaptable, is a pretty neat bonus.
 Take advantage of that knowledge.

 Feedback is key

 Keep communication open.
 Freelancers also need feedback and guidance.
 In the end, the product is yours, and it needs to be delivered to standard.
 Revisions and tweaks are part of the normal process – they might have been unsure of the requirements or uncovered that they need more information.
 An environment that encourages communication and asking questions (on both sides) ensures that the end result is exactly what you wanted.
 It’s also important to provide positive feedback during the course of the project.
 These words of encouragement are not only good for confidence but also inform the freelancer of what you would define as success.